 People that have installed this high capacity composting system and paired it with a compatible dry toilet are typically very satisfied with the unit’s performance and report low to no odors.

-Best Compact: Sun-Mar Spacesaver Electric Waterless Self-Contained Composting Toilet in White
+Best Compact: Sun-Mar Spacesaver Electric Waterless Self-Contained Composting Toilet

 If you’re short on space, consider a compact composting toilet.
 The Sun-Mar Spacesaver Composting Toilet requires less room for installation while still providing eco-friendly waste management.